Cambridge Speaking Task 3 - Discussion

 Examiner: "Now I'd like you to talk about something together for 2 minutes.

-Now, how might each idea encourage students to go to university?"
+Now, how might each idea encourage students to waste less food?

-After your discussion, you might be asked, "Which would be the most interesting for you?"
+After your discussion, you might be asked, "Which would be the best choice for your school?"

 Click here for a sample answer.